dhis2/dhis2-server-tools/README.md

 #### DHIS2 install on multiple servers
 You'll need a deployment server for this architecture, it is from the deployment server that you'll be running your ansible scripts.
 It needs to have ssh connection to the other hosts.
-Ensure ansible_connection parameter is set to ssh, i.e` ansible_connection=ssh` then run the playbook below, and ip addresses of the hosts are correctly configured on the inventory file.
+Test your ssh connectin with `ansible all -m ping -u <username> -k` Ensure ansible_connection parameter is set to ssh, i.e` ansible_connection=ssh` then run the playbook below, and ip addresses of the hosts are correctly configured on the inventory file.
 You'll run your script, again from within deploy directory, navigate into it with `cd` command. <br> and run below ansible command to begin your installation.

 `ansible-playbook dhis2.yml -u <ssh_user> -Kk`